Saturday 23 November

 Venue

-The Walter Nash Centre is a large indoor sporting venue with a range of amenities and facilities.
+Tūhura Otago Museum is a fantastic centrally-located venue with a range of facilities and attactions

 Find Out More